The decision to put your prices on your site is a strategic one for your business. In some ways it can make you feel vulnerable.

 If you don’t put your prices on your website, it may be helpful to explain to people why you didn’t include them, and explain what the next step is in the process.
 Prospective customers will be curious to understand why they need to speak with you first.

 So…should you put your pricing on your website or not?

 The best thing you can do is test it.
-Put your prices on your site for two to four weeks, and compare the results.
+Put your prices on your site for four weeks, and compare the results.
 If you get more inquiries, more sales, easier conversions, then you know your audience found it helpful.

 You’ll never know if something works or not until you try it.